Migration Payment Traffic Switzerland

 Many customers use software for their accounting.
 How will the software manufacturers be involved in the migration?

 Nearly 90% of corporate customers use standard software that can be updated with a single update.
-Software providers will be informed through the financial institutions’ customary communication channels.
+Software producers will be informed through the financial institutions’ customary communication channels.

 What future is there for checks?